jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-Nothing magic, only logic, but it's not perfect.
-There is a chance the A.I. gets confused when two possible win conditions are present on the board.
+Nothing magic, only logic.
+It's not perfect.
+There is a chance that the A.I. gets confused when two possible win conditions are present on the board at once.
 Perhaps one day, I'll refactor the A.I. some more to implement the Minimax algorithm, but until then, it remains the reigning champ.